JochenBaier/fastwindowswitcher/README.md

 ## Installation

 Unzip  FastWindowSwitcher-xxxx.zip to any location.
+Run FastWindowSwitcher.exe.
-Run FastWindowSwitcher.exe The default hot key to show the labels is Win-Y (optimized for a German keyboard layout).
+The default hot key to show the labels is Win-Y (optimized for a German keyboard layout).
 The hot key can be changed in the setting dialog.
-The setting dialog can be accessed by the tray icon context menu.
+The settings dialog can be accessed by the tray icon context menu.

 FastWindowSwitcher has no dependencies.